mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 Setre spoke with gravity, as if to lay a blanket upon the conversation, "We're staying here."

-Pomri leaned back without breaking eye contact and looked at Setre sardonically.
+Pomri leaned back without breaking eye contact and gave Setre a sardonic look.

 "I understand," she said coldly.
 And without hesitation, she walked away and sat back down with a group that had kept space for her beside a fire.
 I jolted forward to walk with her, but my nather held me back, saying "Don't follow her, Linyu.
 Her judgment is clouded by anger."
 But I knew Pomri, had seen her act and heard her think.
 I knew that her judgment was not clouded, but could do nothing to change my nather's mind.

-"Linyu, I need your help," she stooped down and held my head a bit.
-"Sit on that branch while I speak to the group and watch how people react to what I say."

-I nodded in approval, taking up post in my usualy crevasse during talks.
-She stood upon the lip of the basin and took my hand into hers.
+Setre moved to stand upon the lip of the fire basin and took a blazing branch from the largest fire.
 The crowd, thousands strong, spared no time in quieting down to listen to what she had to say.

 "Alright everyone, it's time we explained to you what's happening."